e4nthony/e4nthony/README.md

 #### Online Auction Platform - BidZone.
 [Backend](https://github.com/e4nthony/ProjectManagement2023_BE) | [Frontend](https://github.com/e4nthony/ProjectManagement2023_FE)

 As part of Project Management course we as a team managed the process of creating a product using Agile-Scrum approach.
 The site is an online auction marketplace allowing the sellers and buyers to communicate.
-The site is divided into two different projects Backend and Frontend that runs simultaneously yet independently and communicate using http requests.
+The project is divided into two different repos Backend and Frontend (i.e. Server-Client) and communicate using http requests.
 Used Jira and Confluence platform to manage project requirements.
 Tools: Node.js, Express.js, JavaScript, React

 <br><br>
 And more...